Using the Authentication Configuration

 <!-- rest of config -->

-This tells the system that the entire authorization is handled at the endpoint in the OAuth specification and the well-known file generated by OA4MP will point to that.
-See below for the particulars of how to integrate it with OA4MP.
+This tells the system that the entire authentication is handled at the endpoint in the OAuth specification and the well-known file generated by OA4MP will point to that.
+See extending OA4MP.

 Using your own Authentication Server (AS)